lixelv/calculator_app/README.md

 ### Keyboard support

 You can use keyboard, for all buttons on the calculator.
 Also, for **⌃ AC ⌫ = ×** buttons we used **Alt Del Backspace Enter Esc** keyboard buttons respectively.
+Also we supports copy and paste operations.

 ### Customization